-and I´m a sailboat of the family Jeanneau Sun Odyssey 509.
+¡Hi sailors!
+My name is "The King of Cool" and I’m a sailboat from the Jeanneau Sun Odyssey 509 family.
 I love sailing.
-I live in Ibiza and I´m anchored in the port of San Antonio de Portmany.
+I live in Ibiza and I’m anchored at the San Antonio de Portmany port.

 DAY 1: From San Antonio to Cala Bassa.

 Our trip will depart from the port of San Antonio de Pormany, my hometown.
 Even though we are going to be sailing south, course to Formentera, we want to start sailing course NW and NE direction just to visit Cala Salada and Cala Saladeta.
 We shouldn't miss it out!
 These are the some of the most beautiful beaches in Ibiza and its turquoise crystal waters make it the perfect place for swimming and snorkeling.

 Suggestion: The hippies make spectacular mojitos; and they can even bring them to the boat in a paddle-board!

 Afterwards, we will be heading to Cala Bassa, another beautiful cove surrounded by a pine forest.
 Pure Mediterranean.
 There, we will be anchoring for our first night.
 At this beach we can find several restaurants and the Cala Bassa Beach Club (CBBC) will play the perfect soundtrack to our first sunset together.

 Alternative: Certainly the sunset is even more spectacular in Cala Conta (or Cala Compte), Where the sun will set on a sea dotted with small islands.
 However, Cala Conta is more exposed to the winds and offers less shelter than Cala Bassa in order to spend a peaceful night.

 DIA 2: From Cala Bassa to Cala Porroig.

 19nm.
 3h.
 15m.